CRAN Task View: Cluster Analysis & Finite Mixture Models

 structure) from a clustering or classification point of

-EM algorithm.
-It allows fine control of volume and shape of
+algorithm.
+It allows fine control of volume and shape of covariance

-hierarchical clustering, EM and the Bayesian Information Criterion
+clustering, EM and the Bayesian Information Criterion (BIC) for

 fits mixtures of probabilistic